euantorano/serial.nim/README.md

 ## Usage

-There are two examples in the `examples` directory, showing reading from and writing to a serialport.
+There are some examples in the `examples` directory, showing reading from and writing to a serialport.

 ### Listing serial ports